FTBTeam/docs/docs/app/Instances/disable-mods-on-instance.md

 # How to disable Mods on a Modpack

 :::caution
-Please be aware that disabling mods on an already configured and stable Modpack can introduce instability, out right crashing, missing blocks, and in some cases, world corruption.
+Please be aware that disabling mods on a Modpack can introduce instability, out right crashing, missing blocks, and in some cases, world corruption.
 We recommend making a backup of your world before disabling mods.
 :::

 Disabling mods can be useful if you're experiencing issues with a specific mod or troubbleshooting a problem.
 Here's how you can disable mods on a modpack using the FTB App